-As stated in our summary of recommendations in Section II, we have verified the arithmetic calculations made by GRS to develop the required State contribution, reviewed the assumptions on which it is based, and accepted GRS's annual projections of future payroll, total normal costs, benefits, expenses, and total contributions.
+As stated in our summary of recommendations in Section II, we have verified the arithmetic calculations made by GRS to develop the required State contribution, reviewed the assumptions on which it is based, and accepted GRS's 2023 actuarial liability as well as the annual projections of future payroll, total normal costs, benefits, expenses, and total contributions.
 However, in accordance with 30 ILCS 5/2-8.1, our review does not include a replication of the actuarial valuation results.